AniSundar18/DragGuidance/README.md

 - **$A_{current}$** is the current \( $dim$ \)-dimensional feature vector.
 - **c** denotes the channel index, running from 1 to **dim**.

+While the preservation objective helps with preventing loss of identity, in order to get exact similarity to the original image, we use the idea of [Mutual self-attention](https://openaccess.thecvf.com/content/ICCV2023/papers/Cao_MasaCtrl_Tuning-Free_Mutual_Self-Attention_Control_for_Consistent_Image_Synthesis_and_ICCV_2023_paper.pdf).
+Mutual self-attention (MaSa), modifies the attention mechanism of the UNet in order to preserve the details of the image.
+In order to preserve the appearence of the original image, MaSa retains the layer-wise attention maps of the original image.
+Then when editing, the keys and values in the UNet's attention layers are replaced by the keys and values of the original image.
+This way, the features are directly influenced by the original image as opposed to the edited image.
+Therefore, the movement loss changes the geometry and the appearence loss coupled with the Mutual Self-Attention preserves the appearence.